CONNECT FOR LIFE

 About The Program

-The South Western Sydney Primary Health Network, Folkal and Ironbark Therapy have partnered together to deliver a series of group workshops throughout 2024 and 2025 to address the issue of high suicide rates in the South Western Sydney region.
+The South Western Sydney Primary Health Network, Folkal and Ironbark Therapy have partnered together to deliver a series of group workshops throughout 2024, 2025 and now 2026 to address the issue of high suicide rates in the South Western Sydney region.

 More information on this initiative can be found here: https://www.swslhd.health.nsw.gov.au/pdfs/Mental_Health_and_Suicide_Prevention_Plan.pdf